 Things to do

-- For those of you who are keen to get out on the water paddle lochaber will give you hours of fun kayaking.
+For those of you who are keen to get out on the water or do other outdoor activities such coasteering, canyoning, and white water rafting then contact Vertical Descents

 As you can see, plenty to do and explore, just not enough days to fit it all in whether it is on foot, cycling or sightseeing in the car.